Euphredes/Euphredes/README.txt

 Third time outside: Danvers Massachusetts to Baltimore Maryland, then Edgewood
  Maryland to Philadelphia Pennsylvania.
-Nashua spellwork: The starting point is my problem with the Haverhill Masonic
+Nashua ritualwork: The starting point is my problem with the Haverhill Masonic
  Lodge in Massachusetts, and the ending point is Philadelphia Liberty in